 Yes.
 Currently we have a 12.5 Bushfire Attack Level which is similar to all new development areas in the west of Melbourne.
 This BAL Rating general equates to about $3-5k of additional cost when compared to the BAL Low Rating.

 What does the BAL rating mean, what has it been reduced from and which stages does this apply to?

 The Bushfire Attack Level (BAL) indicates the construction requirements for building within a medium threat Bushfire Prone Area.
 A BAL Report is triggered by the location of a property within the Bushfire Prone Area including the requirements for construction, such as upgrading of window frames, openings and sarking to your roof.

-We are working with the Department of Environment, Land, Water and Planning (DELWP) to progressively reduce the BAL rating for from 12.5 to BAL-LOW (i.e no additional construction costs) by excising the stages from the Bushfire Prone Area (BPA).
+We are working with the Department of Environment, Land, Water and Planning (DELWP) to progressively reduce the BAL rating from 12.5 to BAL-LOW (i.e. no additional construction costs) by excising the stages from the Bushfire Prone Area (BPA).
 This process usually takes 6-8 months from application.
-Stages 1 - 22 and 25, with exception of a limited number of lots, have been successfully excised and are no longer required to construct to BAL 12.5 standards.
-Stages 23, 24, 26 and 27 will be submited for excision with a decision anticipated by December 2017.
+Stages 1 - 30 and 37 with exception of a limited number of lots, have been successfully excised and are no longer required to construct to BAL 12.5 standards.
+Stages 31 to 36 will be submitted for excision with a decision anticipated by June 2018.

 What does mandatory minimum 12.5 BAL rating mean?

 Certain lots as nominated within 60m of the Conservation Areas cannot have the BAL rating lifted.
 A restriction on the plan of subdivision has been placed on affected lots that dwellings must be constructed to a minimum 12.5 BAL standard.
 Depending on building permit reviews, the BAL rating could increase to BAL 19.
 The price difference between a BAL 12.5 and BAL 19 compliant home is approximately $2k - $4k.
 These lots are clearly identified during the release process as well.